 From 2006 to 2011 Lieutenant Barnett served as a jail watch commander, substation commander in Fallbrook, and as the commanding officer of the Criminal Intelligence Detail.

 Captain Barnett was transferred to the Sheriff’s Personnel Division in 2013 where he oversaw the selection, hiring, and human resource management of the entire department.
 In 2014, Captain Barnett was promoted to Commander.
-His first assignment was over the Human Resource Services Bureau and he now serves in Law Enforcement Services overseeing investigations.
+His first assignment was over the Human Resource Services Bureau followed by the Law Enforcement Services overseeing investigations.
 In October 2015, Sheriff Gore appointed Barnett Assistant Sheriff in charge of Law Enforcement Services.

 Assistant Sheriff Barnett holds a Bachelor of Arts in communication from San Diego State University and is a graduate of the California POST Supervisory Leadership Institute as well as the Executive Development Program.
 He also completed the Senior Management Institute for Police at Boston University sponsored by the Police Executive Research Forum.
 In 2013 he attended the Western States Counterterrorism Seminar in Tel Aviv, Israel with police chiefs and command-level officers from throughout the Western U.S. and Israel.
 He is a member of the Police Executive Research Forum and a lifetime member of the California State Sheriff’s Association.